 The balance of being vinegary and spicy was done just right.

 I never intended to finish that sauce but I did anyway.
 While some customers may feel it is on the plain side, it was not as starchy and didn’t give me that uncomfortable-filling feeling.

 Unlike the medium and large bowls, the small bowl is served without flaked fish.

-If you like the pan-fried fish (I think it is red snapper) in your Lor Mee, for the bigger bowls.
+If you like the pan-fried fish (red snapper) in your Lor Mee, go for the bigger bowls.

 This Lor Mee comes with hard boiled eggs, crunchy bean sprouts, as well as chopped red chillies, sambal chili and Chinese parsley for some heat and freshness.
 (Without the usual ngo hiang or meat dumplings.)

 If you want to add noodles ($0.50) or ingredients ($6.00), you can.
 Pay a little extra for take away containers ($0.20 for small, $0.30 for big).

 A word of caution though, if you are planning to visit this stall, do check out in advance its Facebook Page as their schedule could be erratic at times.